The (Real) State of Social Care

 The impact on people

-· The 10% of councils that spent the least per person served 54,905 older people between them of whom 16,915 were in residential or nursing care – 29.5%.
-The 10% highest spending councils served 49,600 people, of whom 22,425 were in residential or nursing care – 45%
+The 10% of councils that spent the least per person served between them 54,905 older people.
+Of those, 16,915 were in residential or nursing care – 29.5%.
+The 10% of councils that spend the most per person served 49,600 people.
+Of those, 22,425 were in residential or nursing care – 45%.

-· The patten is similar for working age people.
+The patten is similar for working age people.
 17% of people served by the highest spending councils were in institutional care and 14% if served by the lowest.

-Against a key industry standard measure of success in making lives better, the more money a council has the worse it makes lives.
+lives better, the more money a council has the worse it makes lives.

 The following table shows the scores for three of the most relevant questions in relation to older people.